 In theory, I should be writing a lot because I am in lockdown but I miss the stimulation of real life, people-watching is a great source for a novel!

-A Grey November afternoon at 4pm in Carcassonne, for one particular Englishman was reminiscent of London because it is much the same but maybe a little warmer.
+A Grey November afternoon at 4pm in Carcassonne, for one particular Englishman was reminiscent of London because it was much the same but maybe a little warmer.
 At 4pm most people are hoping that the night will arrive rapidly, then at least it’s dark on account of there being no sun rather than its being obscured by a thick mantel of cloud with spray of fine drizzle beneath it.
 It almost had a Dickensian feel about it, one almost expected to see a lamp-lighter wandering among the street-lights.

 It was a Sunday which accounted for the absence of traffic.
 The road glistened.
 What traffic that did pass along Avenue General Leclerc, did so silently or with a strange symphony (or maybe a cacophony) of musical sounds on account of this being 2030 and the internal combustion engine being history in most major cities.
 Most people these days sampled their car sounds from the internet rather in the same way that people used to download ring-tones for their phones.
 For sure the air was cleaner but it didn’t lift the oppressive feeling of doom.
 The bare trees seemed to be weeping.

-When he first bought the car in 2022, he would never have dared send it off to some parking lot, but on account of his growing fame it had been updated free of charge by BRM with new sensors and, of course, the software had been updated on a regular basis.
+When he first bought the car in 2022, he would never have dared send it off to some parking lot, but on account of his growing fame it had been updated free of charge by Brum with new sensors and, of course, the software had been updated on a regular basis.
 Then two years ago, his battery was replaced with one of the new Plasform power-packs (the word “battery” by that time had a very dated feel about it).
 With the new power-pack, he could charge the car almost as quickly as one used to take to refill a car with gasoline, and it had a range of 300km.
 But many people worried about these new power-packs.
 After all, they still contained the same energy as a tank full of gasoline, they were physically smaller than the old lithium batteries and rapid charging put great stress on the whole system.

 He reached behind his seat for a small folder of papers and eased himself out of the car.
 He shut the door and immediately it moved off towards its parking space, humming in an ascending scale to itself as it went.
 He was casually dressed, jeans and a shirt with a thick sweater and a bomber jacket to keep out the damp cold air.
 The Prison, Maison d’Arrêt lay towards la Cité outside the centre of the town, Thomas thought how similar in appearance it was to Wormwood Scrubs which he knew well from visiting clients.
 Maybe the prison featured in movies and TV series as was the case with The Scrubs.
 As he approached the gates to the prison, he realised, of course that numerous cameras were now plotting his progress and analysing who he was.
 Thomas Alvarez Lendsom, 62, British, lawyer, married with two children, lives in Hampstead, London.
 In the UK, ID cards had finally been accepted so the trawling of information was even easier.
 People realised that they had given so much about themselves in social media and online that there was really very little more that they could give away.
 But the research on this visitor went further.
 From his profile in Silicon Valley, the prison was able to create a complete picture of the man.
 And because he had been in all the newspapers and TV outside the law courts, le Cour d’Assises, on Friday, the prison quickly came to the conclusion that he had come to visit his client.
 Or “ex-client” because they had parted acrimoniously as he was led down to start his sentence and as Thomas went out to attempt to explain to the press why his client had had a “James Ratner” moment, an act of hari-kari.
-Norman Prensel had destroyed his case in a few short moments giving the judges an early start to their weekend, for which they were thankful because the case had already dragged on for 15 days.
+Norman Prensel had destroyed his case in a few short moments giving the judges an early start to their weekend, for which they were thankful - the case had already dragged on for 15 days.

-Thomas had hoped to visit his client, his ex-, without anyone knowing but some hope of that.
+Thomas had hoped to visit his client, his ex-, without anyone knowing, but some hope of that.
 There was a small group of people outside the jail wall, some he supposed were friends or family of inmates but one or two looked suspiciously like journalists.
 He walked up briskly to the police officer at the gate and explained who he was and the purpose of his visit, although that was hardly necessary.
 It was possible that the policeman knew more about him than he knew himself.
-Was his wife having an affair which he was spending so much time in France?
+Was his wife having an affair while he was spending so much time in France?
 It was the hour of normal visiting and he had already checked with Norman’s family to see if they planned on visiting him.The policeman at the entrance gave Thomas an ID on a lanyard, the photo it took from their own database, and a wristband.
 He gave up his mobile phone.

 He was led to a small room by a prison warder where he found a motley bunch of sad looking people waiting to see their loved ones (or maybe their confederates to ask where they hid the money).
 Thomas took a seat next to a very large woman in a floral dress.
 He picked up a copy of Paris Match and there at page 4 was a report on the court case, the trial of Norman Prensel, world-famous entrepreneur and bon viveur, now brought low, not by the law which his lawyer was skillfully manipulating but by a seemingly rash statement at his trial.
 That was why Thomas was at the jail rather than heading for home, that would have to wait.
 But then he doubted what would happen.
 Their conversation would not be direct but via an electronic link and any sound or unusual actions would immediately be picked up by the artificial intelligence.
 His face, his emotions would be picked up by the software.
 In public, face recognition was still a controversial subject, more so as it became more sophisticated.
 But in a prison, anything goes!